teamicaal/quoting-engine-plugin/README.md

 This plugin will embed the ICAAL Quoting Engine within a popup on your site globally.
 You will be able to open and close the popup using buttons.

-It will also change the popup to a redirect notice on small devices so that the quoting engine will open in a new tab.
+You also have the option to display a redirect notice on small devices so that the quoting engine will open in a new tab.

 ## Installation